 Have you ever been curious about how to make healthy muffins from scratch?
-Muffin making is easy enough for novice bakers and even kids.

 It’s much healthier to make homemade muffins from scratch.
 Why?

 When you mix up and bake your own muffins from scratch you are in control of what ingredients you use and the size of the muffins you make.

 But it’s important not to get too crazy when making healthy baked goods or else you can wind up with muffins that are either dry and tasteless or that have a rubbery texture.

 If you like eating muffins for breakfast, use these 12 tips to mix up more healthy ones.